rcifw/rcifw.github.io/docs/software/jupyter-notebook.md

 ## Starting a Server

-Start a Jupyter Lab server from your interactive job on the worker node.
+Start a Jupyter Lab server from your interactive job on the compute node.
 First you will need to load the python Slurm module.
 Append this line to your `~/.bashrc` to avoid having to run it each time you log in.

 ```
 [clusteruser@node31] module load python